 That remark told me a lot about many students' attitude toward poetry.
 Many students begin with notion that poetry is "not supposed to make sense," while others believe that somehow it might make sense to a teacher.

 It is understandable for general studies students to begin with inaccurate beliefs about poetry, but by the time a young person has decided to write poetry, it seems that that aspiring poet would know better.

-As I begin my career as a poet, I solemnly swear to the following covenant to the best of my ability:
+As I begin (continue) my career as a poet, I solemnly swear to the following covenant to the best of my ability:

 1. I will respect and study the significant artistic achievements of those poets who precede me, and I will humbly share my knowledge with those who seek my advice.
-I will dedicate myself to my craft using all my talent while avoiding those two evils of (1) effusiveness of self-indulgence and (2) pontification of degradation and nihilism.
+I will dedicate myself to my craft using all my talent while avoiding those two evils of (1) effusiveness of self-indulgence and (2) pontification on degradation and nihilism.

-2. I will remember that there is a science to poetry as well as an art, and that spirituality, peace, and love always trump metaphors and similes.
+2. I will remember that there is a science to poetry as well as an art, and that spirituality, peace, and love always eclipse metaphors and similes.
 I will not bring shame to my art by pretending to knowledge I do not have, and I will not cut off the legs of colleagues that I may appear taller.

 3. I will respect readers and ever be aware that not all readers are as well-versed in literary matters as I am.
 I will not take advantage of their ignorance by writing nonsense and then pretending it is the reader’s fault for not understanding my disingenuousness.
 Regardless of the level of fame and fortune I reach, I will remain humble and grateful, not arrogant nor condescending.

 4. I will remember that poetry requires revision and close attention; it does not just pour out of me onto the page, as if opening a vein and letting it drip.
 Writing poetry requires thinking as well as feeling.